guardian/google-ad-database-processing-scripts/readme.md

 It is aimed at Australian content, but most of the scripts could be applied to all ad content

+## Get the data

+The current output is a work-in-progress, but you can find the latest file here as [gzipped csv](https://interactive.guim.co.uk/2021/11/google-ad-data/aus-google-ad-data.csv.gz) or [json](https://interactive.guim.co.uk/2021/11/google-ad-data/aus-google-ad-data.json)

 ## To do:

 - OCR images and put the text in the database